Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 Allow the soil to dry out completely before watering again.

-If the roots are damaged, you may need to cut them back to healthy tissue.
+If the roots are damaged, you may need to cut them back into healthy tissue.

 The leaves will start to grow smaller, and the stem will stretch out as it tries to reach for more light.